• Skip to primary navigation

 And I promise making the recipe is more straightforward than learning German. 🙂

-INGREDIENTS - I bet you have everything you need in your fridge and pantry.
-For this easy German recipe, you need flour, eggs, water, and a little butter.
-And that's it!
+• INGREDIENTS – I bet you have everything you need in your fridge and pantry.
+This easy German recipe requires flour, eggs, water, and a little butter.
+And that’s it!
 If you have nutmeg and fresh parsley, great, but you can also make this recipe without these ingredients.

-ECONOMICS - With food prices through the roof, this recipe is an inexpensive option.
-Best of all, you can easily double or triple batch this recipe.
+• ECONOMICS – With food prices through the roof, this recipe is inexpensive.
+Best of all, you can easily double or triple-batch this recipe.

-RELATED RECIPE - Another easy, inexpensive German recipe is our German Potato Soup recipe.
+RELATED RECIPE – Our German Potato Soup recipe is another easy, inexpensive German recipe.

 For a printable detailed ingredient list, please check the recipe card below.